Searinvestments/pricing/standard_account.md

 ## Participating in the Standard Account Limited Release
 {: #lgainvitation}

 You can ask a friend with a Standard account for an invite or reach out to our sales team at sales@bluemix.net.
 We would love to have you try it out!

+If you receive an invitation from a friend or a Bluemix seller, your exclusive invite is sent to the email address you provide.
+When you receive the invite, complete the instructions in the email to register for a Standard account.